Seed Cleaning Machines Guide: Types, Working, Benefits, and Policies

 • Seed certification standards under the Seeds Act

-• Food safety norms under the Food Safety and Standards Authority of India (FSSAI)
+• Food safety regulations by the Food Safety and Standards Authority of India (FSSAI)

-• Agricultural mechanization programs under central and state schemes
+• Agricultural mechanization schemes by central and state governments

-• Export quality guidelines set by the Directorate General of Foreign Trade (DGFT)
+• Export guidelines from the Directorate General of Foreign Trade (DGFT)

 Tools and Resources for Seed Cleaning and Grain Processing